The road to a healthy heart is as easy as doing 30-minute workouts a day

 If you can sacrifice 30 minutes away from your computer, then you have time for exercise.

 A new study by the Circulation journal shows that you only really need 30 minutes of exercise a day to reap health benefits.
 The study observed a group of 61 middle-aged sedentary individuals undergo a two-year exercise program.
-It started out with three 30-minutes moderate exercise a week to get them adjusted.
+It started out with three 30-minute moderate exercises a week to get them adjusted.
 They gradually increased until they were able to do five moderate workouts a week and two HIIT days.